A new leptogenesis scenario parametrized by Dirac neutrino mass matrix: Summary

 \section{Summary}

-In this paper we have proposed a new leptogenesis scenario in the left-right symmetric framework to predict the low limits on the neutrino mass scale and CP violation from the cosmic baryon asymmetry.
-These predictions may be verified by future neutrino oscillation experiments and cosmological observations.
-Our model contains a softly broken parity to solve the strong CP problem without introducing an unobserved axion.
-The Dirac neutrinos obtain a seesaw-suppressed mass matrix.
-Some dark matter scalars also participate in the leptogenesis processes.
+In this paper we have proposed a new leptogenesis scenario in the left-right symmetric framework to parametrize the cosmic baryon asymmetry by the neutrino mass matrix.
+In our model, (i) the parity symmetry motivated to solve the strong CP problem plays an essential role, (ii) the Dirac neutrinos obtain a seesaw-suppressed mass matrix, (iii) the dark matter participates in the leptogenesis processes.

-\textbf{Acknowledgement}: This work was supported by the Shanghai Jiao Tong University under Grant No. WF220407201 and by the Shanghai Laboratory for Particle Physics and Cosmology under Grant No. 11DZ2260700.
+\textbf{Acknowledgement}: This work was supported by the National Natural Science Foundation of China under Grant No. 11675100, the Recruitment Program for Young Professionals under Grant No. 15Z127060004, the Shanghai Jiao Tong University under Grant No. WF220407201, the Shanghai Laboratory for Particle Physics and Cosmology, and the Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education.